Unipolar Depression: Definition, Symptoms, and Treatment

 Below are some additional ways to help anyone who is struggling with depression to improve their quality of life.

-Peer support groups: Support groups can be a great way for individuals with major depression to share their experiences and learn helpful tips for coping with depression.
-The National Alliance on Mental Illness (NAMI) offers various resources, including peer support groups and support groups for family members.
+Peer support groups: Support groups can be a great way for individuals with unipolar depression to share their experiences and learn helpful tips for coping with depression.

 Seek support with Charlie Health

-Most individuals who experience a single episode of major depressive disorder will likely experience additional episodes or co-occurring mental health conditions.
+Most individuals who experience a single episode of unipolar depression will likely experience additional episodes or co-occurring mental health conditions.
 Medication, lifestyle changes, and a supportive group of family and friends are so helpful for coping with depressive episodes, but it’s not always enough.

 Charlie Health’s intensive outpatient program (IOP) connects each client with a licensed therapist based on their individual needs, preferences, background, and experiences to promote healing in a safe, supportive space.
 Therapy may sound daunting, but the Charlie Health community is here for you each step of the way.